Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 ## Identify some Examples of motion

-Look for motion in software products that you use.
+Look for motion in apps and website that you use.

 Pair and share these with your partner.